endormi/automation/reddit/README.md

 3. Add your obtained credentials at starting of `extract.py` and `join.py` files.

 4. Now run the `extract.py` file to fetch all the subscribed subreddits into `subs.txt` file.
+Sample file : `samplesubs.txt`

 5. Use `join.py` to subscribe to all the subreddits in `subs.txt` file.